wp-plugins/mycred/readme.txt

 == Upgrade Notice ==

 = 1.4.7 =
-Important bug fixes for 1.4.6 users!
+Important bug fixes for myCRED.

 == Other Notes ==